Maple Pralines Recipe

 This recipe rekindles memories of my grandfather and his love for making maple syrup.
 When I was in college, my mother would send me a package of her pralines during sugaring season.
 They were so popular with my friends, I barely managed to tuck away a few for myself.

 - 1/2 cup maple syrup

 - 2 tablespoons butter

-- 3/4 cup coarsely Diamond of California Chopped Pecans, toasted
+- 3/4 cup coarsely chopped pecans, toasted

 - In a heavy 1-qt. saucepan, combine sugar, milk and syrup.
 Cook and stir over medium heat until mixture boils.
 Reduce heat to medium-low.
 Cook, uncovered, until a candy thermometer reads 234° (soft-ball stage), stirring occasionally.